 - For high-end dining: the Grand Californian’s Napa Rose is a very good restaurant.
 Definitely on the “fancy” side, but kids used to that won’t feel out of place.
 Again, click here or dial 714–781–3463 for reservations.
 Steakhouse 55 at the Disneyland Hotel is good, if you’re into a very traditional steakhouse vibe.
-In-park, the Carthay Circle restaurant at California Adventure is excellent, and very beautiful.
+In-park, the Carthay Circle restaurant at California Adventure is very good, and very beautiful.
 Also on the fancy side, though kids are welcome.

 - There are way more options for snacking than I could possibly list, but a couple of things I like: The Golden Horseshoe is a nice, cool place to stop for ice cream.
 The pineapple Dole Whip at the Tiki Juice Bar is a sensation.
 (Personally I like the Float over the plain Whip.
 And remember: there are two lines.
 Go through the Tiki Room turnstiles and wait in the shorter one.)
 And the beignets in New Orleans Square (Mint Julep Bar, next to Pirates of the Caribbean) can be very good.

 - There’s no alcohol in Disneyland Park, but there is in California Adventure.
 The most elegant place is the Carthay Circle Lounge in the center of the park.
 At the hotels, the Napa Rose at the Grand Californian has a very nice bar, and Trader Sam’s at the Disneyland Hotel is a fun, beautiful tiki bar.
 Drink quality varies, but it’s such a fun place to visit, it’s still worth your time.
-(It can get bery crowded in thr evenings.)
+(It can get very crowded in the evenings.)
 Steakhouse 55, also at the Disneyland Hotel, has a bar that slants more toward wine and martinis.

 Fall and Winter changes.